 I am directing RIAT, an independent research and development organisation thematizing the future of decentralisation and fostering the adoption of cryptography and privacy technology across disciplines.
 We work with cryptocurrency (bitcoin) since 2010 and foster a large international network around the globe.
-We are chain-agnostic, although we have workgroups with a focus on Monero, Ethereum and NEM looking at the challenges and limitations of distributed systems.
-We are looking at the larger scope of things, such as: future cryptoeconomics, code governance, and cryptopolitics.
+We are chain-agnostic, although my personal interest lies in ''fully decentralised systems'.
+RIAT is looking at the challenges and limitations of distributed systems by investigating future cryptoeconomics, code governance, and cryptopolitics.
 RIAT consists of a network of researchers, developers, entrepreneurs and experimentalists working on conceptioning, research design, project development and mentoring on future topics of decentralisation.

 I am an enthusiast for Open Source projects and I am board member of the OSHWA - the Open Source Hardware Association.
 I am faciliating open hardware projects, such as in the past the Apertus Open Source Cinema Camera and the Monero Open Hardware Wallet.
 I am actively working with and contributing to open source projects, and I am observing goverance of distributed open source projects.
-A very good example for a self sustaining and self-governing project is the Monero cryptocurrency with the FFS (Forum Funding System).
+A very good example for a self sustaining and self-governing project is the Monero Community Crowdfunding System (CCS).

-The book Openism: Conversations on Open Hardware thematized the situation, that a lot of open hardware and DIY projects are working above industry standard and are the true driving forces of new inventions and disruptive innovation, often trough reverse engineering or or radical open source strategies.
+The book Openism: Conversations on Open Hardware thematized the situation, that a lot of open hardware and DIY projects are working above industry standard and are the true driving forces of disruptive innovation, often trough reverse engineering or or radical open source strategies.